Pioneer Agro Extracts Limited

 (vii) With respect to the other matters included in the Auditor's Report and to best of our information and according to the explanation given to us :

-d.
-As per the VAT Assessment Order dated 22.11.2021 passed for the FY 2014-2015 by the Department of Excise & Taxation, demand (including penalty and interest) under Punjab VAT Act 2005 and under CST Act 1956 was raised of Rs.1,26,76,398/- and Rs.99,869/- respectively.
-The Company had approached Sales Tax Appellate Tribunal for adjudication on account of grave errors contained in the Assessment Order.
-Provision towards VAT shall be made, if any, after the decision of the Appellate Tribunal.
-The CST demand of Rs.
-49,935/- has been settled under OTS scheme and deposited.
+a) As per the VAT Assessment Order dated 22.11.2021 passed for the FY 2014-2015 by the Department of Excise & Taxation, demand (including penalty and interest) under Punjab VAT Act 2005 and under CST Act 1956 was raised of Rs.1,26,76,398/- and Rs.99,869/- respectively.
+The Company had approached Sales T ax Appellate T ribunal for adjudication on account of grave errors contained in the Assessment Order.
+No Provision in respect of the same is being made in the accounts as per the Legal advice.
+Provision, if required, shall be made after the decision of the Appellate Tribunal.

 |